miekg/pgo/cmd/pgod/pgod.8.md

 containers.
 Note that different credentials for the same user in different services might lead to race conditions (and failed pulls).
 If the user part is not specifiied, the user from the `user` keyword is used.
 This is a list because multiple private repositories are allowed.

-ignore
-: `false`, ignore changes to the compose yaml files and *do not* restart containers.

 compose
 : `my-compose.yaml`, specify an alternate compose file to use, outside of the supported variants.